FACTBOX-Sports events hit by the coronavirus pandemic

 BADMINTON * The India Open, scheduled for March 24-29 in New Delhi, will go ahead as planned but without spectators.

-GYMNASTICS * The All-Around World Cup in Stuttgart, scheduled on March 20-22, has been canceled.
+GYMNASTICS * The All-Around World Cup in Stuttgart, scheduled on March 20-22, has been cancelled.

 * The Apparatus World Cup in Doha, scheduled for March 18-21, has been postponed to June 3-6. * The Rhythmic Gymnastics World Cup (April 3-5) in Pesaro, Italy has been postponed to June 5-7 while the Trampoline Gymnastics World Cup (April 24-25) in Brescia has been postponed to June 19-20.